stellarsquall/terraform-sample/terraform-getting-started.md

 ### Learning Objectives:

-- Define Terraform resources that deploys a Docker container
+- Define Terraform resources that deploy a Docker container
-- Run the `init` and `apply` commands to manage infrastructure
+- Run the `init` and `apply` commands to manage infrastructure deployments
 - Clean up the associated resources

 ## Prerequisites